shownola/time_tracker/README.md

 - x Update the styles for forms
 -
 ## TODOS:
-- Integrate validation for phone attr in User:
+-x Integrate validation for phone attr in User:
-- No spaces or dashes
+-x No spaces or dashes
-- exactly 10 characters
+-x exactly 10 characters
-- all character have to be a number
+-x all character have to be a number